Tauranga Roading Network

 - Omokoroa/State Highway 2 Intersection – the intersection needs to be upgraded to meet the demands of the peninsula’s growth.

 - Tauranga and Northern Arterial – a 6.8 kilometre road bypassing Te Puna and Bethlehem is planned to leave the existing highway at the intersection with Loop Road and link into Route K. It will reduce congestion and travel times and improve safety.
-This is a long term project and potentially 15 years away.
+This is a long term project and potentially 15 years away (on old now by present Government).

 - Bethlehem Township improvements – new roundabouts at the southern and northern ends of the shopping area have been completed.
 The project is designed to improve safety, reduce congestion and improve the urban environment through the township.
 It has involved some widening.
 This is now completed.